daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ### Homogeneity

 Homogenous (of degree zero) (demand) function
-:      A function whose outcome value does not change when all arguments are changed proportionally
+:      A function whose outcome value does not change when *all* arguments are changed *proportionally* is *homogenous of degree zero*

 \bigskip

-$d_X(P_X,P_Y,I)$ is homogenous in its arguments
+$d_X(P_X,P_Y,I)$ is homogenous of degree zero in its arguments.

 \bigskip

-- Multiply all prices and income by the same amount, budget constraint is unchanged, thus consumption choices should not change
+Multiply all prices and income by the same amount, and the *budget constraint is unchanged.*  Thus ( as preferences have not changed) consumption choices should not change either.

-    - E.g., $P_X X + P_Y Y = I$ is the same as $2P_X X + 2P_Y Y = 2I$
+-  E.g., the budget constraint $P_X X + P_Y Y = I$ is the same as the budget constraint $2P_X X + 2P_Y Y = 2I$

-*Notes:* Intuition for this...
-Graphically, the budget line and indifference curves are unchanged, so the point of tangency is the same.
+*Intuition for this:* Graphically, the budget line and indifference curves are unchanged, so her optimization problem  is identical to the optimization problem before.
+The point of tangency between  an indifference curve and her budget line is the same as before.

- Consider, if your income, as well as prices, were stated in pennies rather than pounds (e.g., 5 million pennies rather than £50,000), why would your choices change?
+Consider, if your income, as well as prices, were stated in pennies rather than pounds (e.g., 5 million pennies rather than £50,000), would your choices change?^[Of course not!
+At least they 'should' not change;  your optimal choices would not change.
+Perhaps in some specific context the way the problem is framed may affect people's choices, but that is  not what is being asked here.
+Furthermore, we are considering 'normative' economics in the sense of 'what would rational optimizing agents do'?]

 This relates to the puzzle of 'why should monetary policy and inflation have any real effect?'

-***

 ## Response to income changes

-- What happens to the quantity purchased of some good as your income increases?
+Q:  What happens to the quantity purchased of some good as your income increases?

-- Depends on whether the good is normal or inferior
+A: Depends on whether the good is normal or inferior.

 \

-*Note:* Whether it is normal or inferior depends on your preferences and the change in the slope of the indifference curves with higher income/utility, as we see below
+(Whether it is normal or inferior depends on your preferences and the change in the slope of the indifference curves with higher income/utility, as we see below.)

 \bigskip

 Normal good
-:     A good that is bought in greater quantities as income increases.
+:     A good that is bought in *greater* quantities as income increases.

 Inferior good
-:     A good that is bought in smaller quantities as income increases.
+:     A good that is bought in *smaller* quantities as income increases.

 ***

 \includegraphics[height=2.2in]{picsfigs/normalgood.png}

-*Notes:*
-Move to PPT slides to illustrate this, beginning with 'Changes in Income: A Normal Good'
+\textcolor{gray}{Move to PPT slides to illustrate this, beginning with 'Changes in Income: A Normal Good'.
+See} [here](https://www.dropbox.com/s/qhsl6qey0wjcfe5/utility_demand_supplement.pptx?dl=0)

-***

 \includegraphics[height=2.2in]{picsfigs/inferiorgood.png}

-*Note:* Here we see more income $\rightarrow$ less expenditure on Z!
+*Consider:* Here we see more income $\rightarrow$ less expenditure on Z!
+(Not just 'a lesser share' but actually *less*.)

-This is because the *shape* of the indifference curves changes at higher incomes here.
+This is because the *shape* of the indifference curves changes at higher incomes in this example.
-When people have a lot to spend, they want to spend it on Y and not on Z.
+When people have a lot to spend, they want to spend it on Y and not on Z. (Again *in this example*, not in general.)
-If you won the lottery how much pot noodle would you buy?
+Consider, if you won the lottery how much pot noodle would you buy?
+Pot noodle may be like good Z  in this example.

 \bigskip

-Thinking in 3d: 'as you walk up this hill, it's ridge gradually moves to the west'
+Thinking in 3d: 'as you walk up this hill, its ridge gradually moves to the west'

 *Notes:* Adv: To be precise, this is *not* about wealthy people being different than poor people nor that their taste 'changes' when they become wealthy.